Folky, Colourful, Happy: Ciudad de México

 Every subway station has Aztec pictograms showing its name, Lamborghinis and donkeys can be seen on the same highway at the same time.
 Basically every corner is a cultural contrast, a beautiful unique mess that makes this city an amazingly rich place.

-Mexico is well know for its colourful naive folk art, this minimap invites you to visit 7 cute and special places across Mexico DF that are true voices of this happy side of Mexican culture.
+Mexico is well know for its colourful naive folk art, this minimap invites you to visit 7 cute and special places across Mexico City that are true voices of this happy side of Mexican culture.
 Art, flavours, memories and colour are the center of this route.